raspberrypilearning/microbit-balloon-pop/en/step_3.md

 Hold your transistor up and you'll see that it's a semi-circular shape, with three pins coming out the bottom.
 Each of these pins has a different name and role.

-The base controls the transistor and if it receives a signal (a small voltage), it turns the transistor 'on', allowing current from a higher voltage circuit to flow between the collector and the emitter.
+The base pin controls the transistor and if it receives a signal (a small voltage), it turns the transistor 'on', allowing current from a higher voltage circuit to flow between the collector pin and the emitter pin.

 **Note: Some models of transistors have the pins in a different order.
 If you're using transistors that are not BC635 transistors, then you must look at the datasheet to check that your wiring is correct.
 Incorrect wiring could damage your micro:bit or the transistor, or make your balloon pop too early!**